explainers-by-googlers/cross-origin-storage/README.md

 ### User Consent

-The permission prompt must clearly display the file’s name, size, and hash to ensure users understand what file they are being asked to store or retrieve.
+The permission prompt must clearly display the file's name, size, and hash to ensure users understand what file they are being asked to store or retrieve.
 The goal is to strike a balance between providing sufficient technical details and maintaining user-friendly simplicity.

 ### Privacy